saskasandholm/this-or-that-frame/docs/DOCUMENTATION_PLAN.md

 - Conduct quarterly comprehensive documentation audits
 - Collect feedback from new contributors on documentation usefulness
 - Keep the archive directory updated with superseded documentation
+- Regularly check for duplicate or outdated documentation to consolidate or archive

+## 6. Documentation Consolidation Progress

+### Completed Consolidation Tasks

+- [x] Consolidated authentication documentation (focused FARCASTER_AUTH.md and removed duplicate content from wallet-integration.md)
+- [x] Created comprehensive component documentation for all new components
+- [x] Updated API routes documentation with modern examples and security best practices
+- [x] Archived outdated documentation in the /archive directory

+### Remaining Consolidation Tasks

+- [ ] Review frame-meta-tags.md for relevance and potential updates
+- [ ] Audit all links in documentation files for broken references
+- [ ] Ensure consistent formatting across all documentation files
+- [ ] Check for any remaining duplicate content across documentation files